sai019/Movie_Analytics-internship_project/README.md

 ### Architecture:<br>
 <img align="center" alt="" src="https://raw.githubusercontent.com/sai019/Movie_Analytics-internship_project/main/Images/Movie-Analytics%20Architecture.gif" />

-### Approach: <br>
-By retrieving data from a web URL in compressed zip format, unzipping it locally, and transferring delimited data files to a 'raw_data' folder in Azure Data Lake Storage Gen2 using Python.
-In Azure Databricks, the raw data undergoes transformations with PySpark to ensure cleanliness and quality.
-Cleaned data is stored in a 'transformed_data' folder for easy access.
-Analytics are then conducted on this transformed data using PySpark SQL and DataFrames in Azure Databricks, providing valuable insights.
-This approach optimizes the data pipeline, improving data quality and analytical capabilities.
+### Project Work Flow:<be>

+Project Setup and Data Retrieval:
+- Set up the required development environment, including Azure Databricks and Azure Data Lake Storage Gen2.
+- Configure access permissions and authentication mechanisms for accessing Azure services.
+- Install necessary Python libraries for data retrieval such as requests.
+- Run ``` src/components/extract_Datazip_to_local.py ``` script to retrieve the compressed zip file from the specified web URL.
+- Store the downloaded files locally.

+Data Transfer to Azure Data Lake Storage Gen2:
+- Use Azure Storage SDK for Python to establish a connection to Azure Data Lake Storage Gen2.
+- Run ``` src/components/files_upload_to_datalake.py ``` Upload the extracted delimited data files to the 'raw_data' folder in Azure Data Lake Storage Gen2.

+Data Transformation with PySpark:
+- Set up an Azure Databricks notebook or script to ingest data from the 'raw_data' folder.
+- Use PySpark to perform data transformations and cleansing operations as required.
+- Handle missing values, data type conversions, and other data quality issues.
+- Implement transformations to conform to a predefined schema or data model.

+Storage of Cleaned Data:
+- Once data transformations are complete, store the cleaned data in a 'transformed_data' folder within Azure Data Lake Storage Gen2.
+- Maintain the folder structure and naming conventions for organized data storage.

+Analytics with PySpark SQL and DataFrames:
+- Utilize PySpark SQL and DataFrames within Azure Databricks for conducting analytics on the transformed data.
+- Write SQL queries or DataFrame operations to extract insights and perform analytical computations.

 ### Cloning this project:<br>
 ```